Here’s a fun pumpkin craft and DIY calm-down toy that doubles as a cute, friendly, or spooky glowing DIY Halloween decoration idea!

 Jack o Lantern Calm Down Jar Tips

-Play with your glow in the dark loom band sensory bottle for a few days before you glue the lid on.
-You may find that you want to add or remove some loom bands.
+Play with your glow-in-the-dark loom band sensory bottle for a few days before you glue the lid on.
+You may want to add or remove some loom bands.

-Hop over to have a look at DIY Calm Down Sensory Bottles 101 For everything you need to know about calm down jars and their uses.
+Please visit DIY Calm Down Sensory Bottles 101 for everything you need to know about calm-down jars and their uses.

 Related: Rainstick Musical Sensory Bottle